List of A Song of Ice and Fire characters: House Baratheon

 In the book series, House Baratheon is the youngest of the great houses of the Seven Kingdoms and the principal house of The Stormlands.
 It was founded by Orys, the supposed bastard half-brother of the first Targaryen king.
-Under Robert, House Baratheon occupies the Iron Throne in King's Landing, with his younger brothers Stannis and Renly ruling Dragonstone and the ancestral seat Storm's End, respectively.
+Under Robert, House Baratheon usurped the Iron Throne in King's Landing, with his younger brothers Stannis and Renly ruling Dragonstone and the ancestral seat Storm's End, respectively.
 The Baratheon coat of arms displays a black stag on a field of gold; a crown was added after Robert Baratheon took the Iron Throne.
 The house motto is Ours is the Fury.
 Acknowledged bastards born in the Stormlands are generally given the surname "Storm".

 Family

 Robert Baratheon

-Robert Baratheon is King of the Seven Kingdoms at the beginning of A Game of Thrones.
+Robert Baratheon "The Usurper" is King of the Seven Kingdoms at the beginning of A Game of Thrones.
 He was the ward of Jon Arryn and was raised at the Eyrie alongside Eddard Stark.
 Fifteen years before the novels, Robert was betrothed to Ned's sister Lyanna, and after Lyanna and Rhaegar Targaryen disappeared, Robert killed Rhaegar and seized the throne.